newsocialist/nsbooks/labours-new-economics/compiled/labours-alternative-models-of-ownership-report.md

-party, “the democracy the women’s movement places a high value on the social and economic organisations, formal and informal, created by women to press their needs directly without council and parliamentary mediation[^chapter-11-58].”
-The Labour Party is not the only point at which the movement needs to be transformed and put to etterb to better use in order to realise the programme set out in the report.
+party, “the democracy the women’s movement places a high value on the social and economic organisations, formal and informal, created by women to press their needs directly without council and parliamentary mediation[^chapter-1-58].”
+The Labour Party is not the only point at which the movement needs to be transformed and put to better use in order to realise the programme set out in the report.
 There needs to be pressure and an investigation of union and perhaps Momentum resources, both financial and organisational, to help us develop appropriate forms.
 Credit Unions run by UNITE and the PCS, for example, are already part of the Preston model ([p.
 25](http://www.labour.org.uk/page/-/PDFs/9472_Alternative%20Models%20of%20Ownership%20all_v4.pdf)).
 Once again, there is again a question of how needs can be met directly and how this relates to local council provision.